Skip to main content

 Funded by the generosity of donors, the SoC Internship Award program enables School of Communication undergraduate majors to pursue unpaid or low paid internships during the summer.
 These awards provide a $3500 grant that can help offset living expenses over the summer.

-SoC Experiential Learning Conference & Travel Grants
+SoC Experiential Learning Grants

 SoC Early Research Experience Awards (EREA)